Energy Healers & Holistic Practitioners: The Protection That Fits

 General Liability Insurance offers protection in situations involving bodily injury or property damage related to your work.
 For example, if a client slips on your front step, is unintentionally hurt during a session, or if you're responsible for damage to a rented treatment space, this coverage can help.
 This coverage also includes things like personal and advertising injury, which can help if you're ever accused of defamation, copyright infringement, or other non-physical claims tied to how you promote your business.

-These two types of coverage protect against the most common risks you face in day-to-day practice.
-If you’re seeing clients one-on-one, offering energy work in a home, a rented space, a class, a spa or clinic, or even working remotely, this combo keeps you protected and professional anywhere within the United States.
+These two types of coverage address the most common risks practitioners encounter in day-to-day sessions.
+If you’re seeing clients one-on-one, offering energy work in a home, a rented space, a class, a spa or clinic, or even working remotely, this combination creates a strong baseline of protection.

 We know that insurance isn’t exactly fun.
-Yet any lack of excitement one may have should not sway the enthusiasm you must have to protect and grow your business.
-Ignoring insurance protection is one of the fastest ways to put your practice at risk.
+Yet any lack of excitement one may have should not sway the enthusiasm to protect and grow your business!
+Ignoring insurance protection is one of the fastest ways to put your practice at risk...possibly even out of business.

 You’ve dedicated time, training, and trust into building what you have.
-One claim—whether it’s fair or not—can disrupt all of it.
+One claim can disrupt all of it.
 What protects you isn’t hopeful intentions: it’s having real professional coverage in place before something happens.

 Believe it or not, insurance can also change how you show up in your business.
 It adds confidence.
 It strengthens your credibility.
 It gives you permission to focus on your clients without second-guessing your safety net, and it’s a way to care for your clients, too.
 If something unexpected happens, the right coverage helps ensure they’re looked after, not left in a difficult position.